Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Rover being a luxury car and the KIA representing large family car vehicle class.
 The first one has a Rover-engineered powertrain under the hood, a 6-cylinder, 24-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 136hp engine designed by Mitsubishi.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Rover does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the KIA badge with 4.6 out of 5.
-Some independent research have also placed 75 as average reliability-wise, and Magentis is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the British car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.5 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Rover does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the KIA badge with 4.2 out of 5.
+The same official information place 75 as average reliability-wise, and Magentis is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the British car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economyThere's not enough data for me to elaborate on the subject, I'm affraid.